Emily Flores

 Emily Luz Flores Castel (born 10 September 1990) is a Peruvian footballer who plays as an attacking midfielder for CD Universidad César Vallejo and the Peru women's national team.

 International career

 Flores made her senior debut for Peru in 2014.
-She played the 2014 Copa América Femenina and the 2019 Pan American Games.
+She was a member of the Peruvian squad that played in the 2014 Copa América Femenina and the 2019 Pan American Games.